A: Below is a chart showing the total number of questions and the allotted time for each of our exams.

 A: No. While the desire to review incorrect answers is understandable, IAPP exam questions are considered secure material, and cannot be distributed outside of the testing environment.
 This policy is meant to ensure the integrity of our exams by preventing content from being circulated.

 A: With computer-based testing, you are given your results immediately after completing the exam.
 You will also be sent an e-mail with your results.
-Paper and pencil exams, offered at many of our larger events, can take up to 6 weeks to process.

-A: To maintain the credential(s) in good standing, the holder must meet the minimum CPE requirements and pay their annual maintenance fee or membership dues.
+A: To maintain the credential(s) in good standing, the holder must meet the minimum CPE requirements and pay their maintenance fee or membership dues.
 If the credential holder fails in either of these obligations, the credential will be considered suspended, and the holder must undergo the process of reinstatement in order to restore their credentials to active status.

 A: Yes. if you currently hold an IAPP certification, any additional first-time certification exams will receive a discounted price of $375.

-A: For general information, download The IAPP Certification Candidate Handbook
+A: For general information, download The IAPP Certification Candidate Handbook.

 For general IAPP certification questions, feel free to email us at firstname.lastname@example.org.